HELOC Loans

 Are HELOC rates fixed or variable?

 Most UK HELOCs carry variable rates, typically linked to the Bank of England base rate plus a lender margin.
 When the reference rate changes, the HELOC rate and monthly payment adjust accordingly.
-Some providers offer the option to fix portions of the drawn balance for a defined period, typically two or five years.
-The fixed portion cannot be redrawn until the fixed period ends, so fixing reduces the revolving flexibility.
+In the US, some HELOC providers offer the option to fix portions of the drawn balance at a fixed rate.
+This feature is not currently available from UK HELOC providers, where the rate remains variable for the full term of the facility.

 Variable rates introduce budgeting uncertainty that borrowers should stress-test before committing.
 The repayment calculator lets you model the impact of rate changes on both draw-period and repayment-period payments.
 The guide to fixed vs variable rate HELOC covers the trade-offs.